Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 :numref:`Figure %s: Line <luminapanelplugin5>`

-Adds a separator line to the panel.
+Adds a separator line to the panel to provide visual separation between plugins.
+When adding a line plugin in the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu1>`, be sure to use the arrow buttons in the bottom-right corner of the window to place the line entry between the two other plugins you wish to separate.

 .. _Show Desktop: